Combinatorial formulas for shifted dual stable Grothendieck polynomials

-Given a tableau, let us call a pair of bars $A$, $B$ \emph{bad} if $A$ is filled with $1$, $B$ is filled with $2'$, and $A$ contains a box either directly west or directly south of a box in $B$:
+Given a tableau, we will say that a pair of bars $A$, $B$ is \defn{bad} if $A$ is filled with $1$, $B$ is filled with $2'$, and $A$ contains a box either directly west or directly south of a box in $B$ as in these pictures:

 Each move in (a) and (b) of Definition~\ref{def:swap} replaces an adjacent pair of bad bars with a non-bad pair.
 We claim that in the tableau $T^{(i)}$, there are no bad pairs involving any of the bars $\cV_1^{(i)}, \ldots, \cV_i^{(i)}$, except possibly in the case that $T$ has two diagonal boxes and $i = l$.